onap/dcaegen2/docs/sections/installation_oom.rst

 * ``dcae-healthcheck``: deploys the DCAE healthcheck service that provides an API to check the health of all DCAE components.
 * ``dcae-policy-handler``: deploys the DCAE policy handler service.
 * ``dcae-redis``: deploys the DCAE Redis cluster.
+* ``dcae-dashboard``: deploys the DCAE Dashboard for managing DCAE microservices deployments
 * ``dcae-servicechange-handler``: deploys the DCAE service change handler service.
 A subchart (``dcae-inventory-api``) deploys the DCAE inventory API service.

 DCAE Deployment